"you smell like ketosis," my friend basil used to tell me, making a face as i lubed my body to greasy perfection.

 basil favored the natural smell of an armpit after basketball practice. she considered me "girly" which is more of a testament to her own non-girly nature. basil considered any woman who was not dressed in a combination of mesh and nylon to be fragile and prissy.

-basil was harsh and hot-headed, smart and controversial. she inspired varying degrees of hatred from almost everyone but me. she was a horror behind the wheel, and didn't seem to understand the scientific ramification of an escort versus a semi.
+basil was harsh and smart and controversial. she was a horror behind the wheel, and didn't seem to understand the scientific ramification of an escort versus a semi.

 so newman and i forged a desperation friendship, deciding we would hang out with each other and figure out why later. newman was quirky, with a dry sense of humor. hard working. a little socially awkward. very specific. sophomore year she came to me with a complaint about her roommate: